 A study of the fundamentals of human motion and mechanical principles and their application to daily activity and sport.
 Practicum experience included.

-Credits: 3 Prerequisites: BIO 181 or BIO 215 or BIO 216 Semester Offered: Offered fall semester.
+Credits: Credits 3 Prerequisites: Prerequisites BIO 181 or BIO 215 or BIO 216 Semester Offered: Semester Offered

 PHE 430: Physiology of Exercise